Eyeing Post-Covid Recovery, Malaysia’s Small Businesses Go Digital

 In this new terrain, where brick-and-mortar firms stand empty and laid-off workers and small entrepreneurs struggle for a livelihood, the importance of online business skills has skyrocketed.

 June 22 marked the first anniversary of Go Digital ASEAN, a regional initiative of The Asia Foundation supported by Google.org.
-The program provides training in basic digital skills to those most vulnerable to the economic shock of the pandemic: workers and small entrepreneurs, especially women in the female-dominated hospitality and tourism sectors and young people, groups who are facing severe loss of income and a lack of new opportunities.
+The program provides training in basic digital skills to those most vulnerable to the economic shock of the pandemic: workers and small entrepreneurs, especially women in the female-dominated hospitality and tourism sectors and young people, groups that are facing severe loss of income and a lack of new opportunities.

 The project will train up to 200,000 people across the 10 ASEAN member states.
 Here in Malaysia, our goal is to reach 15,000 individuals.
 Together with our implementing partners, the International Youth Center and Startup Malaysia, we are focusing on three groups we consider most vulnerable to the pandemic—jobseekers, youth, and small entrepreneurs—and providing them with a solid foundation of digital skills to unlock new economic opportunities.